-The Audit Committee was satisfied with its review of the auditors' remuneration, the independence of the Company's auditors, HLB Hodgson Impey Cheng Limited ("HLB"), and recommended the Board to re-appoint HLB as the Company's auditors in the financial year ending 31 December 2022, which is subject to the approval of Shareholders at the forthcoming annual general meeting.
-The Audit Committee has reviewed the Group's audited consolidated financial statements for the year ended 31 December 2021, the effectiveness of the risk management and internal control system of the Group.
+The Audit Committee was satisfied with its review of the auditors' remuneration, the independence of the Company's auditors, HLB Hodgson Impey Cheng Limited ("HLB"), and recommended the Board to re-appoint HLB as the Company's auditors in the financial year ending 31 December 2023, which is subject to the approval of Shareholders at the forthcoming annual general meeting.
+The Audit Committee has reviewed the Group's audited consolidated financial statements for the Reporting Period, the effectiveness of the risk management and internal control system of the Group.